 Moderator analyses

 For the RCT meta-analyses, we fitted a meta-regression model with the moderators (1) Domain (cf. section 2.4); (2) whether the study used validated tests as its outcome measures, or unvalidated ones (for unvalidated measures, we treated trained and untrained items as separate groups to avoid confounding measure validation and training effects); and (3) the Domain × Validated interaction.
-Next, we fit another model adding the additional moderators of (1) mean MPO across treatment and control groups; and (2) the difference in mean MPO between treatment and control groups.
+Next, to test the effects of time since stroke on MIT treatment effects, we fit another model adding the additional moderators of (1) mean MPO across treatment and control groups; and (2) the difference in mean MPO between treatment and control groups.

-For the case report meta-analyses, we initially fitted the same meta-regression model with three moderators as for RCTs.
-We then fit two additional models adding one moderator at a time to this baseline model.
+For the case report meta-analyses, we initially fitted a similar meta-regression model as for RCTs with Domain, Validated, and Domain × Validated moderators.
+We tested additional moderators by fitting two additional models, adding one moderator at a time to this baseline model.
 First, we fit a model adding individual-level MPO.
 Second, we fit a model adding whether a study used the original MIT protocol or a modified protocol.

 Standard Protocol Approvals, Registrations, and Patient Consents